A topic from the subject of Distillation in Chemistry.

 5. The ethanol vapor will condense in the condenser and collect in the receiver.

-6. Continue heating until the temperature reaches 100°C, the boiling point of water.
+7. Continue heating until the temperature reaches approximately 100°C, the boiling point of water.
+The remaining liquid in the flask will primarily be water.

-* Controlled heating: Gradual heating helps prevent splattering and ensures proper vaporization.
+• Controlled heating: Gradual heating prevents bumping (sudden, violent boiling) and ensures proper vaporization.

 Significance:

-Proofing: The distillation process can be used to control the proof (alcohol content) of spirits by adjusting the ratio of ethanol to water.
-Understanding boiling points: This experiment demonstrates the concept of boiling points and how they differ for different liquids.
+• Proofing: The distillation process can be used to control the proof (alcohol content) of spirits by adjusting the ratio of ethanol to water collected.

 Share on: